 Swift is a fast-paced language, with new features and new SDKs being announced almost every day.
-So when you buy your tutorials from Hacking with Swift, you get Swift updates for free.
+So when you buy your books from Hacking with Swift, you get Swift updates for free.

 Whether you bought Pro Swift, Server-Side Swift, or any of the others – they are all covered by this policy.

 It doesn't matter whether you bought your books through Gumroad or iBooks, this policy applies to you.

 Books that come with videos also include free video updates, so you stay updated no matter how you learn.